How to Quit Vaping

 Other potential long-term JUUL and e-cigarette side effects include heart attack or stroke, respiratory problems, reproductive issues, and low birth weight for babies born to women who smoked while pregnant.

 Hundreds of lawsuits have also blamed JUUL or other e-cigarette makers for causing EVALI or other serious injuries.
-As of March 16, 2020, there were also 377 JUUL lawsuits pending in a federal mass litigation alone.
+As of December 15, 2022, there were 4,908 JUUL lawsuits pending in a federal multidistrict alone.

 Why People Vape

 People may start vaping for a variety of reasons.
 Smokers may see it as a replacement for tobacco products or non-smoking teens may take it up out of curiosity or through peer pressure.
 People continue vaping because of nicotine addiction.

 When you breathe in nicotine, it triggers a surge of endorphins that trigger the reward circuits in your brain.
 The effect is a “mini-high,” a brief feeling of euphoria, not as long lasting as with other drugs, but as with other drugs, it ups the levels of dopamine in your reward circuits.

 This process reinforces the behavior that leads to the reward.
 So people keep vaping to get the same feeling over and over.

 Long-term use can cause withdrawal symptoms when you haven’t vaped in a while.
 It can cause cravings to vape.
 And it can make it difficult — but not impossible — to quit.